SHANNON LECHON

 MIDDLE GRADE

-In middle grade, I’m looking for spooky stories only!
-That includes thrillers or mysteries as well.
+An element of thrills, dangers, or scares is crucial to me.
 I love works that feel equal parts campy and creepy, in the vein of Scooby-Doo, and age-appropriate horror like City of Ghosts.
 A sense of humor in both voice and narrative style is always appreciated.
 I’m happy to receive both speculative stories with fantastical or sci-fi elements, or grounded ones set entirely in our world.
 A strong voice in MG is vital to me.

 YOUNG ADULT